Local permutation stability: Invariant random subgroups

-The IRS associated to finite $\Gamma$-sets are one source of examples of finite-index IRS of $\Gamma$.
+The IRSs associated to finite $\Gamma$-sets are one source of examples of finite-index IRSs of $\Gamma$.
 Not every finite-index IRS is necessarily of this form; for instance if $\mu \in \IRS(\Gamma)$ is the IRS associated to a finite $\Gamma$-set, then for every $r \in \mathbb{N}$ and $W \subseteq \Gamma$, each $\mu(C_{r,W})$ is a rational number.
-Nevertheless, the next construction (which is a slight modification of Lemma 4.4 of \cite{BeLuTh}) shows that every finite-index IRS may be \emph{approximated} by IRS associated to actions on finite sets.
+Nevertheless, the next construction (which is a slight modification of Lemma 4.4 of \cite{BeLuTh}) shows that every finite-index IRS may be \emph{approximated} by IRSs associated to actions on finite sets.

 \begin{lem} Let $(\Gamma_n , \mathbf{S}_n)$ be a sequence of marked $d$-generated groups; let $\mu_n \in \IRS (\Gamma_n , \mathbf{S}_n)$ be a finite-index IRS, and suppose the sequence $(\mu_n)$ converges to some $\mu \in \IRS(\mathbb{F},\mathbf{X})$.
-Then for each $n$ there exists a finite $\Gamma_n$-set $X_n$ such that, letting $\upsilon_n \in \IRS(\Gamma_n , \mathbf{S}_n)$ be the IRS associated to $X_n$, the sequence $(\upsilon_n)$ converges to $\mu$ also. \end{lem}
+Then for each $n$ there exists a finite $\Gamma_n$-set $X_n$ such that, letting $\nu_n \in \IRS(\Gamma_n , \mathbf{S}_n)$ be the IRS associated to $X_n$, the sequence $(\nu_n)$ converges to $\mu$ also. \end{lem}

 \begin{proof}